AgileBIM/FabCOD/docs/wiki/FUNCTIONS.md

 #### Returns
 NUMBER
 ## Function: SubString
-Get a Sub String, starting and ending at specified indexes.
+Get a SubString, starting and ending at specified index positions.

 The StartingFrom and EndingAt arguments are a 1-Based index: 1 = first character, 2 = second character, etc.
 Similar to Mid() except you specify a starting position and length.